tobiaswtzl/Africa_Dashboard/README.md

 ## Current Situation

 This part of the dashboard provides an overview about the current situation in Africa visualising the current level of hunger, food prices, internal displacement, violence, protests and number of people affected by natural disasters.

 ## Bilateral Development Aid to Africa

 The amount of German bilateral development aid to African countries is visualised and disaggregated by Kernthema, Referat (Division) and feminist component.

-##Repo Structure
-Below is a (reduced) structure of the repo.

-www
-   |-- ui_changes.css
-.gitignore
-Africa_Dashboard.Rproj
-LICENSE
-README.md
-data_preparation.R
-global.R
-server.R
-ui.R
+## Manual

+To run the app, you just have to run the global.R file (assuming you have the data).